-You can add some excitement to your holiday by taking to the sea or a lake in an historical wooden boat .
-And if you’re into more extreme pastimes, why not choose a sea safari, making waves in a power boat?
-It’s also becoming more and more popular to pop across to the Seaplane Port at the Maritime Museum , to the islands and to events taking place in the harbours dotted around Tallinn Bay by water taxi.
+You can add some excitement to your holiday by taking to the sea or a lake in an historical wooden boat.
+And if you’re into more extreme pastimes, why not choose a sea safari and make waves in a power boat?
+It’s also becoming more and more popular to pop around to the Seaplane Port at the Maritime Museum, to the islands and events taking place in the harbours dotted around Tallinn Bay using water taxi service.

 Many and varied water sports